China's northeast inundated in Typhoon Doksuri's wake | Science-Environment

 - China

-Floodwaters from Typhoon Doksuri continued to deluge farms and cities in northeast China into the weekend, with the country's disaster relief systems struggling to deal with the aftermath of one of the strongest storms in years.
+Floodwaters from Typhoon Doksuri continued to deluge farms and cities in northeast China on Saturday, while authorities in other parts of the country struggled to deal with the aftermath of one of the strongest storms in years.

-Almost 15,000 residents were moved out of the city of Shulan in corn-growing Jilin province, where one person was dead and four others missing, according to state media.
+Almost 15,000 residents were moved out of the city of Shulan in corn-growing Jilin province, where one person died and four were missing, according to state media.
 Rain has fallen continuously in Shulan since Aug.
-1, some areas getting 489mm of rainfall, five times the previous record.
-Bridges have collapsed and roads were damaged across the city, state media reported.
+1, with some areas getting 489 mm (19 inches), five times the previous record.
+Bridges collapsed and roads were damaged across the city, state media reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)